 That’s why I’m going to tell you the only thing you need to know to raise the bar a bit on your home (or office) brewed coffee with least amount of effort, distraction, and energy.
 It’s the pragmatic approach I actually use 99% of the time (despite my occasional deep dives into the dark arts of high-end coffee).

 It’ll take one minute to read through, about one minute extra the next time you are at the grocery store, and another minute if you follow my number two suggestion (which can be ordered on-line), and nearly no consumption of your time and energy on an ongoing basis after that.

 Here’s the least you can do to get the most improvement…

 - Buy a bean grinder (<$50 – might I suggest the KRUPS Grinder 203-42 for ~$22 at Amazon.com).

 - Store the beans sealed as tightly as possible (exposure to oxygen/air speeds up their deterioration).

 - Buy the whole beans from a regional roaster (or even Starbucks).

 - Don’t let the brewed coffee sit on the coffee warmer.
 (Consider a small french press if you don’t mind boiling your own water)

 That’s it.
-Heck, do any one of these and things will get better.
-Do two or more and, well, you can see how they build on each other.
+Heck, do any one of these and things will get better (well, the grinder is a requirement if you get whole beans so I guess two).
+Do just a couple and, well, you can see how they build on each other.